SamG101-Developer/SPP-Primer/Writerside/topics/5-1-Primitive-Types.md

 The numeric types in S++ have 3 different classes of types: unsigned integers, signed integers, and floating point.
 All of these allow from `8` to `256` bits, allowing for micro optimization of memory usage.
-None of these types are instantiable, directly; the [numeric postfix literals]() are used to create instances of these types.
-The types are as
+None of these types are instantiable, directly; the [numeric postfix literals](#numeric-postfix-literals) are used to create instances of these types.
+The types are:
-follows:

 ### Numeric type classes: